-()

-Our Town

-CASTRO VALLEY FORUM Wednesday, May 9, 2018

-approached him and found him to

-the back of a business on Castro

-Couple Influenced Minor

-With Drugs, Alcohol

-Wednesday, May 2: two people

-from Castro Valley with criminal

-records were arrested on multiple

-counts of illegal drug possession

-see REPORTS on page 15

-A Plan to End Illegal Dumping

-By Amy Sylvestri CASTRO VALLEY FORUM

-Alameda County Supervisor Nate Miley says people are turning our streets into garbage piles by illegally dumping mattresses, old televisions, and other unwant- eradication, and enforcement" to but some don't take it to the dump ed large items.

-Miley took to Facebook last Wednesday to host a live virtual tiative called Communities United town hall about illegal dumping to Remove Blight (CURB) which and what the county can do about

-"Illegal dumping is unacceptable in every way and form," said Miley.
-"We all need to take responsibility to make sure our one lets a broken window go unenvironment is something to be proud of."

-strategy for eliminating dumping, saying simply cleaning it up doesn't work because it rewards important.
-Milev encouraged evthe bad behavior by making it successful.
-If something is dumped "Litterati" which lets you report and it gets cleaned up, the litter bug will probably dump again.

-"I'm going to be frank with you - it's irresponsible people blighting our community," said Miley.
-"People don't have to dump, but another step will be requiring they do because they are irresponsible.
+Our Town Bring End To Illegal Dumping By Amy Sylvestri CASTRO VALLEY FORUM Alameda County Supervisor Nate Miley says people are turning our streets into garbage piles by illegally dumping mattresses, old televisions, and other unwanted large items.
+Miley took to Facebook last Wednesday to host a live virtual town hall about illegal dumping and what the county can do about "Illegal dumping is unacceptable in every way and form," said Miley.
+"We all need to take responsibility to make sure our one lets a broken window go unenvironment is something to be repaired, soon other blight will folproud of." strategy for eliminating dump- and neglect creeps in. ing, saying simply cleaning it up doesn't work because it rewards the bad behavior by making it successful.
+If something is dumped "Litterati" which lets you report and it gets cleaned up, the litter illegal trash dumping sites.
+So far, bug will probably dump again. - it's irresponsible people blight- 660 in San Leandro. ing our community," said Miley.
+"People don't have to dump, but another step will be requiring they do because they are irresponsible."

-۲